Edgelord

-An edgelord is someone, typically on the Internet, who tries to impress or shock by posting exaggerated opinions such as nihilism or extremist views.
+An edgelord is someone, typically on the Internet, who tries to impress or shock by posting exaggerated opinions such as misanthropy, nihilism or extremist views or extremely cynical and pessimistic opinions.

-According to the Merriam-Webster.com online dictionary, the first known usage with this meaning was in 2015.
+According to the Merriam-Webster.com online dictionary, the first known usage of the word "edgelord" under this definition was in 2013.
 It was added to Webster's in September 2023.
 Webster gave the following example:

 We decided to watch It's a Wonderful Life and my dad said, "Every year I wait for Jimmy Stewart to jump off that bridge, but he never does it" — merry Xmas from the original edgelord.

 Edgelords were characterised by author and journalist Rachel Monroe in her account of criminal behavior, Savage Appetites: